haxiomic/dts2hx/README.md

 - [ ] *maybe*: If tweaking flags are necessary to get the best output for certain libraries then use a github registry of config files to store these tweaks

 # FAQ
-- Why is it written in TypeScript instead of haxe?

-    It interfaces heavily with the TypeScript compiler so it's helpful to have access to the TS compiler definitions.
-If we can convert the TS compiler definitions to haxe then it would make sense to write it fully in haxe :)

 - What makes this different from previous approaches?